bouchaet/zwomaker/readme.md

 C 1000 60:40
 ```

-In addition, ZwoMaker will insert messages at every 100m throughout your
+In addition, ZwoMaker will insert a message at every 100m throughout your
 workout.
 The messages are read from a definition file (-m parameter).
 Three
 message types are possible using the following line prefix:

 * `M W` - message for warmup
 * `M I` - message for intervals, including ramp and steady state
 * `M C` - message for cool down

+Note that interval messages will be repeated (circular reading) if your
+workout has more 100's available than the count of messages.

 ## Examples ##